Wireguard VPN for your Synology NAS

-Following on the previous Wireguard article on how to give your Synology NAS support for this protocol, let's see now how you can actually configure your NAS to be an incoming Wireguard VPN server.
+Following on from the previous Wireguard article on how to give your Synology NAS support for this protocol, let's see now how you can actually configure your NAS to be an incoming Wireguard VPN server.

 This means that you will be able to use the Wireguard server as your incoming point back to your LAN when you are out and about.
 With the use of Wireguard clients for any device out there (desktop, mobile, tablet, etc), you will have a way to get back into your local network, apps, documents, or services, safely and securely.

-For this to work you will need some prerequisites:
+For this to work, you will need some prerequisites:

 - You will need to open an incoming UDP port